sinsunsan/archiref_wiki/Jade.md

 **JADE Syntax**

-To have a for loop to generate a number of element
+* How to have a for loop to generate a number of element
 ```
   - for (var i = 0; i < 5; ++i) {
     #post + i